Academia Rossica: Literature

 With the support of the Russian Federal Agency for Press and Mass Communications, Rospechat, Academia Rossica organises the official Russian pavilion at several international book fairs, with the aim of encouraging the integration of Russian publishers into the international publishing industry, as well as the global promotion of Russian literature.
 Academia Rossica represents the key Russian publishers at the major international book fairs as well as organises extensive industry focused programmes of seminars and discussions with the participation of the leading contemporary Russian writers and critics.

 2011 saw Russia celebrated as the Guest of Honour at the London Book Fair.
 The event was highlighted by President Dmitry Medvedev as a key example of strong cultural relations between Russia and Great Britain at a joint press conference with David Cameron.

 SLOVO Russian Literature Festival.
 Words in action!

-Launched in 2008, SLOVO festival features the best in contemporary Russian fiction, explores the vibrant world of new Russian poetry and represents the breadth of Russian non-fiction.
-The annual festival brings the most acclaimed contemporary Russian authors to the UK to holds diverse readings, discussions and in venues across London and the rest of the country, building stronger cultural and intellectual links between Russian and Britain.
+Launched in 2008, SLOVO festival features contemporary Russian fiction, Russian poetry, and Russian non-fiction.
+The annual festival brings acclaimed contemporary Russian authors to the UK to hold readings, and discussions in venues across London and the rest of the country.